 I visited Milan – the city of fashion in Italy twice.
-Once during the Christmas of 2010 as a part of our Italy tour and once in April 2011, for a couple of hours (Milan was our stopover) while visiting Nice in France.
+Once during Christmas as a part of our Italy tour and once for a couple of hours (Milan was our stopover) while visiting Nice in France.
 We experienced a rainy day during our first visit and a sunny day during the second visit.
 Galleria Vittorio Emanuele, located next to the famous Milan Cathedral, was glistening and glittering bright on both the days.

 Galleria Vittorio Emanuele – a shopping arcade in Milan